Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Related Work

 Moving to uncertainty quantification, the field of machine learning has been seeing rich work on the derivation of statistically rigorous confidence intervals for predictions \cite{romano2019conformalized,chernozhukov2021distributional,sesia2021conformal,gupta2022nested,kivaranovic2020adaptive}.
 One key paradigm in this context is \emph{conformal prediction} (CP) \cite{vovk2005algorithmic, lei2018distribution, angelopoulos2021gentle} and \emph{risk-controlling} methods \cite{bates2021distribution,angelopoulos2021learn,angelopoulos2022conformal}, which allow to rigorously quantify the prediction uncertainty of a machine learning model with a user-specified probability guarantee.
 Despite many proposed methods, only a few have focused on mitigating uncertainty assessment in image restoration problems, including im2im-uq \cite{angelopoulos2022image} and Conffusion \cite{horwitz2022conffusion}.
-These works have employed a risk-controlling paradigm \cite{ bates2021distribution} to provide statistically valid prediction intervals over the pixel domain, ensuring the inclusion of ground-truth solutions in the output intervals.
-However, both these approaches share the same limitation of operating in the pixel domain while disregarding spatial correlations within the image or the color layers.
+The work reported in~\cite{teneggi2023trust} is closely related as it introduced a generalized, and thus improved, calibration scheme for Conffusion \cite{horwitz2022conffusion}.
+All these works have employed a risk-controlling paradigm \cite{ bates2021distribution} to provide statistically valid prediction intervals over the pixel domain, ensuring the inclusion of ground-truth solutions in the output intervals.
+However, these approaches share the same limitation of operating in the pixel domain while disregarding spatial correlations within the image or the color layers.
 This leads to an unnecessarily exaggerated volume of uncertainty.